 Wales is all about waterfalls and one of the most visited waterfalls in North Wales is Aber Falls!
 It’s a great place to stop as you are leaving North Wales into North England because it’s just off the main A road.

-Aber Falls is popular because it is fairly easily accessed and good for kids to walk too with an impressive waterfall at the end!
+Aber Falls is popular because it is fairly easily accessible so it’s good for kids to walk with an impressive waterfall at the end!